AMReX-Astro/Castro/sphinx_docs/source/CastroUserGuide.rst

 The following runtime parameters affect the behavior here:

--  turns on/off the flattening of parabola near shocks (0 or 1; default 1)
+-  castro.use_flattening turns on/off the flattening of parabola
+   near shocks (0 or 1; default 1)

 Edge State Prediction